oneforawe/react-ts/README.md

-Using a shell such as GNU Bash with [git](https://git-scm.com) and [node/npm/npx](https://nodejs.org) (and probably [nvm](https://github.com/nvm-sh/nvm)) installed, execute the following commands to get a copy of the repository, set it up (by installing the packages), and run it (in development mode).
+Using a shell such as GNU Bash with [git](https://git-scm.com) and [node/npm/npx](https://nodejs.org) (and probably [nvm](https://github.com/nvm-sh/nvm)) installed, execute the following commands and instructions to get a copy of the repository, set it up (by installing the packages and setting the weather API key), and run it (in development mode).

 * `git clone https://github.com/oneforawe/react-ts.git`
 * `cd react-ts`
-* `npm install`
+* `npm install --force` (currently need to force due to linting dependency issues)
+* `cp ./src/config/secrets_template.ts ./src/config/secrets.ts` (create secrets file)
+* Optional: Set up an account with [WeatherAPI.com](https://www.weatherapi.com/), get an API key, and edit the secrets file to include the API key as a string.
+  Otherwise, the weather component will not show weather reports.
 * `npm start`

 ## Creation of the Repo